fullhdpixel/chatworks/README.md

 ## Notes

 Chat handles are coupled to ```Meteor.user.username``` in the accounts package, if no user is logged in it will assign a guest handle.

-I'd love to see projects using this in the wild.
-Please let me know if you use this!

 [![Support via Gittip](https://rawgithub.com/twolfson/gittip-badge/0.1.0/dist/gittip.png)](https://www.gittip.com/JonathanPidgeon/)